cinemascience/cinema/README.md

 Please mail cinema-info@lanl.gov with any questions.

 # Acknowledgements
-Cinema is a research project managed by the [Data Visualization at Scale] (http://datascience.dsscale.org) team at
+Cinema is a research project managed by the (http://datascience.dsscale.org "Data Visualization at Scale") team at
 Los Alamos National Lab